tomalaforge/angular-challenges/docs/src/content/docs/challenges/rxjs/49-hold-to-save-button.md

 > "As a user, I would like to save something by holding down the button for a certain amount of time."

-Here the prototype made by Lucie:
+Here is the prototype made by Lucie:

 ![prototype gif](../../../../assets/rxjs/49/prototype.gif)